brozena/brozena-old.github.io/reading.md

 ![Fantastic Planet](/assets/fantastic.jpg)

 _I don't always finish what I pick up, and I certainly don't pick up everything I collect.
-But by logging it all, I remember where I've been and maybe to see where I'm going next._
+But by logging it all, I remember where I've been and maybe see where I'm going next._

 ---